Last Updated on January 22, 2023

 Kastark features an encounter balancing app as well as an initiative tracker on their website.
 It’s a bit bare-bones compared to Kobold Fight Club and D&D Beyond, but it’s much easier on your computer or phone when running it!

-There are tons of ways to modify CR that DMs can use.
-Whether it’s bumping stats, granting Legendary actions, giving multiattacks, or changing the dice on some damage values, there’s no shortage of ways of scaling fights up and down even in the heat of battle.
+There are tons of ways to modify a creature’s CR, even in the heat of a battle.
+Whether it’s bumping stats, granting Legendary actions, giving multiattacks, or changing the dice on some damage values, there’s no shortage of ways to scale fights up and down .

 When the Fight Is Too Easy…